occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 Don't forget to add `@EnableRetry` in to your Spring Boot application as well.

 Note that you can provide a [filter](#blocking-subscription-filters), [start position](#blocking-subscription-start-position) and [position persistence](#blocking-subscription-position-storage) for this subscription implementation.

+#### InMemory Subscription

+If you're using the [InMemory EventStore](#in-memory-eventstore) you can use the "InMemorySubscriptionModel" to subscribe to new events.
+For add the dependency:

+{% include macros/subscription/blocking/inmemory/impl/maven.md %}

+Then you can use it like this:

+{% include macros/subscription/blocking/inmemory/impl/example.md %}

 #### Durable Subscriptions (Blocking)